opnsense/docs/source/manual/how-tos/tayga.rst

 ..
 Note::
    This rule is required for proper handling of fragmented packets.

-Go to :menuselection:`Firewall --> NAT --> Outbound`, add a new rule, set `Source address` to `Single host or network`, enter your Tayga
-`IPv4 Pool`, leave all other settings to their default values and save.
+Go to :menuselection:`Firewall --> NAT --> Outbound`, add a new rule, set the `Interface` to `WAN`, set `Source address` to `Single host or network`, enter your Tayga `IPv4 Pool`, leave all other settings to their default values and save.

 Apply the firewall changes.
 NAT64 should now be fully operational.